Kornweiss-Medical-LLC/KMLLC/docs/calculating_macronutrients.md

 This document is intended for distribution to clients(patients) of Kornweiss Medical LLC.

 If you are not a client(patient), and you are in receipt of this document, please disregard any medical advice contained herein.
 Your receipt and/or reading of this document does not constitute a doctor/patient relationship.
 The use of this information and the materials herein is at the user's own risk.
 The content of this document is not a substitute for professional medical advice, diagnosis, or treatment.
 Users should seek professional medical advice for any symptoms or medical conditions they may have.

+---
+<p id="affiliate-message"></p>

+**Affiliate Programs:**

+This website contains links from affiliate programs including but not limited to the Amazon Associate program (As an Amazon Associate I earn from qualifying purchases).
+It is possible that purchasing a product, signing up for an account, or taking other actions from a link on this website may result in a commission being paid to Kornweiss Medical LLC.
+This website is otherwise free to its users, and free of advertising.
+The product and service links on this website are for products and services that I have personally researched, tested, and/or actively use, and that I believe to be beneficial.
+It is always possible to research or purchase these same products or services independently, which I would encourage anyone to do who is uncomfortable purchasing through an affiliate link on this site.